 In some countries, like Laos, they are are a highly regarded food item, and are considered delicious.
 The insects are pounded together with spices and a seasoning to prepare "cheo", a paste which is mixed with chilies and herbs.

 Although presently there is no solution to the stink bug problem, that doesn't stop aggressive individuals from hawking various traps and gizmos that they claim will at least help with the problem.
 All sorts of traps and bug-catching devices are being advertised; some available in hardware stores and garden centers.
-But do any of them work?
+Maybe some of them would help,.

-Two items advertised on Amazon.com to combat stink bugs are shown below.
-One is the Stink Bug Trap and the other, on the right, is a Bugzooka Bug Catcher Vacuum.
+Four items advertised on Amazon.com to combat stink bugs are shown below.

 Mechanical exclusion is the best method to keep stink bugs from entering homes and buildings.
 Cracks around windows, doors, siding, utility pipes, behind chimneys, and underneath the wood fascia and other openings should be sealed with good quality silicone or silicone-latex caulk.
 Damaged screens on doors and windows should be repaired or replaced.